-- (1) Regulation (EU) 2016/794 of the European Parliament and of the Council provides that it is possible for the European Union Agency for Law Enforcement Cooperation (Europol) to transfer personal data to an authority of a third country, inter alia, on the basis of an international agreement concluded between the Union and that third country pursuant to Article 218 of the Treaty on the Functioning of the European Union (TFEU), adducing adequate safeguards with respect to the protection of privacy and fundamental rights and freedoms of individuals. - (2) On 15 May 2023, the Council authorised the Commission to open negotiations with the Federative Republic of Brazil for an agreement on the exchange of personal data between Europol and the Brazilian authorities competent for fighting serious crime and terrorism. - (3) The negotiations on the Agreement between the European Union and the Federative Republic of Brazil on cooperation with and through the European Union Agency for Law Enforcement Cooperation (Europol) and the Federal Police of Brazil ('the Agreement') were successfully finalised and the text of the Agreement was initialled on 18 October 2024. - (4) The Agreement establishes cooperative relations between Europol and the competent authorities of Brazil, and allows the transfer of personal and non-personal data between them, with a view to combating serious crime and terrorism, and protecting the security of the Union and its citizens. - (5) The Agreement ensures full respect of the Charter of Fundamental Rights of the Union, including the right to respect for private and family life, recognised in Article 7 of the Charter, the right to the protection of personal data, recognised in Article 8 of the Charter and the right to an effective remedy and a fair trial recognised by Article
+- (1) Regulation (EU) 2016/794 of the European Parliament and of the Council provides that it is possible for the European Union Agency for Law Enforcement Cooperation (Europol) to transfer personal data to an authority of a third country, inter alia, on the basis of an international agreement concluded between the Union and that third country pursuant to Article 218 of the Treaty on the Functioning of the European Union (TFEU), adducing adequate safeguards with respect to the protection of privacy and fundamental rights and freedoms of individuals. - (2) On 15 May 2023, the Council authorised the Commission to open negotiations with the Republic of Ecuador for an agreement on the exchange of personal data between Europol and the Ecuadorian authorities competent for fighting serious crime and terrorism. - (3) The negotiations for the Agreement between the European Union, of the one part, and the Republic of Ecuador, of the other part, on cooperation between the European Union Agency for Law Enforcement Cooperation (Europol) and the Ecuadorian authorities competent for combatting serious crime and terrorism (the 'Agreement') were successfully finalised, and the text of the Agreement was initialled on 3 March 2025. - (4) The Agreement establishes cooperative relations between Europol and the competent authorities of Ecuador, and allows for the transfer of personal and non-personal data between them, with a view to combating serious crime and terrorism, and protecting the security of the Union and its citizens. - (5) The Agreement ensures full respect for the Charter of Fundamental Rights of the Union, including the right to respect for private and family life, recognised in Article 7 of the Charter, the right to the protection of personal data, recognised in Article 8 of the Charter and the right to an effective remedy and to a fair trial, recognised in Article 47 of the Charter.
+The Agreement includes adequate safeguards for the protection of personal data transferred by Europol under the Agreement.

 &lt;sup>1 Regulation (EU) 2016/794 of the European Parliament and of the Council of 11 May 2016 on the European Union Agency for Law Enforcement Cooperation (Europol) and replacing and repealing Council Decisions 2009/371/JHA, 2009/934/JHA, 2009/935/JHA, 2009/936/JHA and 2009/968/JHA (OJ L 135, 24.5.2016, p.
-53; ELI: http://data.europa.eu/eli/reg/2016/794/oj).
+53, ELI: http://data.europa.eu/eli/reg/2016/794/oj).